StackVista/stackstate-docs/use/checks-and-monitors/monitors.md

 {% hint style="success" "self-hosted info" %}

-You can [create custom monitor function](../../develop/developer-guides/custom-functions/monitor-functions.md) to customize how StackState processes the 4T data.
+You can [create a custom monitor function](../../develop/developer-guides/custom-functions/monitor-functions.md) to customize how StackState processes the 4T data.

 {% endhint %}